 We used NDVI to measure urban greenspace, which has some limitations.
 NDVI is the most common metric used in epidemiological studies, because of its fine spatial and temporal resolution, which lends itself particularly well to longitudinal studies.
 However, NDVI is a function of the greenness of vegetation, which can miss important factors influencing usability such as land ownership, perceptions of safety, and infrastructure.
 Additionally, most of the epidemiologic data underlying the exposure-response function come from North American and European cities, where greenspace is relatively high.
 This means that there are less data contributing to the exposure-response curve at the lower levels of NDVI.

 We found substantial annual variation in NDVI, particularly in cities outside of arid climate zones.
 Differences in NDVI between two individual years are therefore more likely to reflect weather patterns than city-wide efforts towards urban greening.
 To account for these cyclical patterns, we compared differences between two 5-year periods.
 While our exposure definition limits the influence of weather on our NDVI estimates, the inter-annual variation highlights some difficulties with using NDVI for health impact assessments.
-Recent efforts to increase urban greenspace are likely attenuated in our study by using five-year averages.
+Recent efforts to increase urban greenspace may be attenuated in our study by using five-year averages.

-Despite these limitations, our study provides insight into the level and variability of NDVI over the past decade across a global set of cities.
-We use observed changes in NDVI rather than hypothetical increases to estimate health burdens, which removes the question of whether these changes are feasible across varied urban settings.
-Further, we use five-year averages, reducing the influence of yearly weather patterns on changes in NDVI.

 To put our results into context, we found that observed changes in NDVI were associated with 5.04 (95% CI: 4.64, 5.19) additional deaths per 100,000 to the 2020 population, with individual city contributions ranging from 521.82 more to 569.84 fewer deaths per 100,000.
 In 2019, the mortality burden from fine particulate matter (PM2.5), the leading environmental risk factor contributing to the global burden of disease, was estimated to be between 45-77 premature deaths per 100,000.21 While these estimates are not directly comparable, they provide an idea of the relative magnitude of the health burden from insufficient greenspace compared to the most important air pollutant for health.
 The estimates are not equivalent because the greenspace health impact includes deaths from all causes, while that of PM2.5 considers deaths from six causes.
 Furthermore, unlike other environmental hazards, there is no agreed upon standard to consider a city inadequately green.
 This complicates calculating the health burden of insufficient access to greenspace.
 Due to this issue, health impact assessments have often calculated the associated mortality from a 0.1 increase in NDVI, which is not easily understood in actionable terms.
 Additionally, a 0.1 increase in one setting might be very different from another in terms of feasibility due to rainfall and other climactic constraints.